peeweek/Unity-ThirdPersonController-HDRP/README.md

 ## Used Assets

 The character and the animations are taken from <a href="https://www.mixamo.com/">Mixamo</a>.
-Just check it out.
-All of the characters are free to use.
-There are also many free animations, and the first 20 animations you buy are free of charge.
+All sources have been stripped out.

 ## Controls